c0d3r-SubGHz/Flipper-Zero-RollJam-Single-Chip-PoC/README.md

 ### 1. Continuous Jamming Strategy
 The application implements **continuous-wave (CW) jamming** through the external CC1101 module rather than using duty-cycled transmission.

-An **adjustable frequency offset mechanism** (for example ±900 kHz relative to the target carrier) is available to mitigate local RF desensitization and self-interference while preserving effective jamming performance.
+An **adjustable frequency offset mechanism** (e.g. ±900 kHz relative to the target carrier) is available to mitigate local RF desensitization and self-interference while preserving effective jamming performance.

 ---